How to Change Your Fixed Mindset to Growth: A Definitive Guide

 Grades improved not from tutoring but from belief change.

-When the brain interprets challenge as opportunity, dopamine levels spike during effort, turning persistence into intrinsic reward.
+When the brain interprets challenge as opportunity, dopamine levels spike during effort, turning persistent effort into intrinsic reward.

 Mindset and Real‑World Performance